IvanNik17/User-centered-Anomaly-Augmentation/README.md

 Unity code for generating synthetic data.
 Full code and annotations will be available at a later date.

+The project requires Unity 2021.01 and HDRP rendering pipeline

 Work on the project:

 Alexander Rosbak-Mortensen,